 Put Tex-Mex on the dinner menu for tonight and treat your family to this creamy and tangy Arroz Verde (Green Rice) dish made with fresh tomatillos, cilantro, lime juice, and plenty of shredded cheese that is baked until bubbly.

-This delicious and mouth-watering recipe was created by Vianney Rodriguez for Mahatma®, an Award-Winning Food Blogger and Recipe Developer for her website Sweet Life.
+This delicious and mouth-watering recipe was created by Vianney Rodriguez for Mahatma® Rice, an Award-Winning Food Blogger and Recipe Developer for her website Sweet Life Bake.
 Her love for Tex-Mex flavors and rice’s amazing versatility makes her the perfect go-to for rice dishes that your family is sure to love.

 For tomatillo sauce: Place tomatillos, onion, and garlic in a saucepan and cover with water.
 Bring to a boil and simmer for 5 minutes.
 With a slotted spoon, remove tomatillos, onion and garlic and place in a blender, with ½ cup cooking liquid.
 Blend until smooth.
 Stir in fresh lime juice and salt.

 For rice: Bring 2 cups of water to a boil in a 2-quart heavy saucepan.
 Stir in 1 cup rice.
 Cover, reduce heat and simmer for 20 minutes or until all water is absorbed.

 Preheat oven to 350 degrees.
 Liberally spray a baking dish with non-stick cooking spray.
 Stir together the rice, tomatillo sauce, crema, fresh lime juice, Monterey jack cheese, and cilantro.
 Bake 15-20 minutes or until cheese melts completely.
 Serve warm.